sunlightlabs/django-locksmith/README.rst

 connecting a locksmith.hub and locksmith.auth instance
 ------------------------------------------------------

-Assuming that you have a ``locksmith.hub`` instance and a ``locksmith.auth`` instance running as indicated above, the final step is to connect the two so that API signups become actual usable keys and analytics get back
+Assuming that you have a ``locksmith.hub`` instance and a ``locksmith.auth`` instance running as indicated above, the final step is to connect the two so that API signups become actual usable keys and analytics get back.

 # hub: Add a new ``locksmith.hub.Api`` instance for the new API (choosing a name and signing key)
 # hub: Push all existing keys to the new API's ``locksmith.auth`` endpoints by calling ``./manage.py pushkeys``